Are "Little T" Traumas Still Affecting Your Life Today?

 But let me ask you.
 Does every single person who didn't experience serious trauma go on to lead an easy and happy life?
 No, and you could actually create quite an unpleasant life experience if you hold on to that belief.

-Because there are so many things that happen to us that don’t qualify as "Big T" Trauma that leave us feeling broken, unlovable, unworthy, and less-than.
+Because there are so many things that happen to us that don’t qualify as "Big T" Trauma that leave us carrying shame, insecurity, fear, self-doubt, emotional pain, or deeply painful beliefs about ourselves.
 It’s these circumstances and events of our lives that I call trauma ("little t" trauma).

 "Big T" Trauma… what most people think about when they think about a young person not having a great childhood… are things like: